mkhstar/inmemdb/README.md

 inmemdb is a redis API compatible in-memory database heavily inspired by redis.

-In contrast with redis, inmemdb has 2 formats of output.
-The normal output and the json output.
-The normal output is similar to the standard output of redis.
-The json output returns the response in json format, **This helps clients to connect easily without the need of any sort of parsing.**

 ## Usage

-**inmemdb** runs on a TCP server on the default port **9005**.
+**inmemdb** runs on an HTTP server on the default port **9005**.
 The default port can be changed with an additional command-line argument.
 Example below

 ```bash